rehierl/node-tree-outliner/1-3-hierarchies/1-3-characteristic-subset.md

 Any non-empty CSS is unique to its parent set.
 No other set (s in P) has the exact same non-empty CSS.

-(1) That is, because for two distinct sets (s,t in P) to have the same non-empty CSS (i.e. css(s) == css(t)), (s & t) would have to be non-empty.
+(1) That is because for two distinct sets (s,t in P) to have the same non-empty CSS (i.e. css(s) == css(t)), (s & t) would have to be non-empty.

 (2) As before, both sets (s) and (t) would have to be strictly related,